How to Write a Resume for Atlassian

 Nice to Have

-Pro tip: Atlassian's recruiters look for candidates who understand the unique dynamics of product-led growth and developer tooling.
-Include references to self-serve adoption, user activation, developer experience, and platform ecosystems in your accomplishments.
-For technical roles, Atlassian's stack is primarily Java/Kotlin on the backend and React/TypeScript on the frontend, running on AWS.
-Mentioning experience with these technologies in context of building collaborative or developer-focused products is especially effective.
+Pro tip: Atlassian's recruiters look for candidates who understand product-led growth and developer tooling.
+Weave self-serve adoption, user activation, developer experience, and platform-ecosystem work into your accomplishments rather than a standalone skills list.
+Atlassian's stack is primarily Java/Kotlin on the backend and React/TypeScript on the frontend, running on AWS — but the interview guide is explicit that broad distributed-engineering skill and how you reason matter more than any single language, so lead with problem-solving and use the stack as context.

 Rolevanta's AI tailors your resume to match Atlassian's hiring criteria.